Mysore pak: History

-After the partition of India in 1947, Mysorepak was introduced to Bengali commons of Saidpur by Bihari Muslim immigrants in East Pakistan (modern-day Bangladesh) who settled in northern Bengal.
-It became referred to as Monsuri Mithai (Bengali: মনসুরী মিঠাই), or more commonly just as Monsur (Bengali: মনসুর) and became a popular dessert in weddings and milad gatherings in Bangladesh.

-This tradition was passed down through generations of an immigrant businessman Md Bholar Dabi with his shop originally named Dilkhusha Sweetmeat (later as Dilkhusha Mishtanna Bhandar) in Saidpur.
-However, unlike as a south Indian sweet, locals had traced its origins to an Afghan confectioner Monsur Pathan whom its name had derived, flourished by the patronage of Mughal emperors in imperial Delhi.
+Monsuri Mithai (Bengali: মনসুরী মিঠাই) in Bangladesh is made from gram flour, sugar and ghee or oil.
+Locals had traced its origins to an Afghan confectioner Monsur Pathan whom its name had derived, flourished by the patronage of Mughal emperors in imperial Delhi.
 So called Monsur and Mysorepak had no major distinction and is considered as the same delicacy.

 Preparation

 The preparation involves cooking sugar syrup to a precise consistency—traditionally known as paaka—then gradually adding roasted gram flour (besan) and hot ghee.
 It is hard and porous when made with combination of ghee and oil.
 Moisture from the sugar syrup escapes as steam through the greased gram flour rendering Mysorepak porous.
 Excess ghee, if any, may fill in such pores rendering it dense.
 Constant stirring is required to ensure smoothness and prevent lumps.
 The mixture is cooked until it begins to leave the sides of the pan and is then poured into a greased tray, where it sets and is cut into cubes or rectangular blocks.

 A key feature of Mysorepak is the mastery required to control the sugar-syrup stage, ranging from thread consistency to softball stage which influences the final fudgy and crunchy texture of the sweet.
 Some modern adaptations use refined oil along with or instead of ghee, and may include cardamom for flavor or baking soda for texture.
 It is The classic version, however, is known for using generous amounts of ghee to achieve a rich flavor and melt-in-the-mouth consistency.